 - Free of parabens, petroleum products, mineral oils, and gluten

 - Scent may not be feminine enough for some

 2. Ahava Dead Sea Plants Firming Body Cream

 Like all Ahava moisturizers, the Firming Body Cream uses water from the Dead Sea which contains salts and other minerals that help your skin be able to retain more moisture in the long run so it actually prevents dry skin after the hydrating oils have worn off.
 The scent is light and barely there, just a clean sort of smell.
-I recently featured Ahava’s Dead Sea moisturizers in my guides to the best body butters of 2017, best body lotions of 2017, and best luxury hand creams.
+I recently featured Ahava’s Dead Sea moisturizers in my guides to the Best Body Butters of 2018 and Best Luxury Hand Creams.